reruo321/CPP-Self-Study/Online-Judges-CPP/Baekjoon/1377/README.md

 <details>
 <summary><b>SPOILERS</b></summary>
 Find the number of times to run bubble sort.
-If nothing changed in a sort, stop the program.
+If nothing changed in a sort, the code stops the loop.

 ### Code Explanation
 ```